How to start snail farming: Beginners Guide

 According to research, the average mortality rate is 20% (from egg to the finishing stage and before the sale of the snails), and the speed can increase if there is a problem with natural predators such as rats, mice, or birds.

-There are no particular diseases affecting snails, but parasites can affect snails basically due to poor hygiene, overcrowding, or polluted water.
+No particular diseases affect snails, but parasites can affect snails due to poor hygiene, overcrowding, or polluted water.

 The Labor input

 You should have time and available human resources to go into Snail farming if your target is on a large scale.
 It requires a lot of time and workforce.
 Monitoring the snails’ temperature, humidity, and nutrition is the most time-consuming operation.
-These in particular need more attention in learning how to start a snail farm.
+These, in particular, need more attention to start a snail farm.

 Breeds of snails

-Some of the species of snails that have the best market potential for breeding are the Hélix aspersa (Petit Gris), Hélix aspersa maxima (Gros Gris), Achatina Marginata, Achatina Fulica, Achatina Achatina, etc. If you reading this guide on how to start a snail farm you need to pay attention to the type of snails consumed in your locality.
+Some of the snail species with the best market potential for breeding are the Hélix Aspersa (Petit Gris), Hélix Aspersa maxima (Gros Gris), Achatina Marginata, Achatina Fulica, Achatina Achatina, etc. If you read this guide on starting a snail farm, you must pay attention to the type of snails consumed in your locality.

-How to start a snail farm and get it right by knowing the common breeds of snails.
+How to start a snail farm and get it right by knowing the common types of snails.

 Harvesting of Snails